Feature #24987

 IP-based whitelists are going to be nearly impossible to maintain, as the Commons is used by thousands of people, most of whom don't have static IP addresses available.
 And user-based whitelists are not feasible, because the WP user can only be determined by asking WP to parse the Authentication header, while the Cloudflare rules prevent the request from getting to WP in the first place.
 So let's see how our initial work with the Authentication header goes before we start considering other options.

-Updated by Boone Gorges about 18 hours ago
+Updated by Boone Gorges 22 days ago

 Raffi, have you been doing tests of applications that talk to WP in this way, and hit the Cloudflare 500 or 403?
 If so, can you please share an IP address where the requests originated?
 Our host would like to examine some failed requests so that we can make principled decisions about how to loosen restrictions.

-Updated by Raffi Khatchadourian about 15 hours ago
+Updated by Raffi Khatchadourian 22 days ago

 Boone Gorges wrote in #note-2: